Augustin007/anremithrl-s-guide-to-earendor/World/Characters & More/Beings/Mortals/Human/Noab.md

 ---
-Lineage: Human
+classication: human
+race: gol
-Birth Year: 5353 AS
+birth: 5353 AS
-Death Year: 5420 AS
+death: 29th of Nightal, 5420 AS
+PC: false
 ---
 King of Golin